Choosing the right garage shelving is a little more complicated than going to your local Costco store and buying whatever is on sale.

 Overhead Garage Storage

-Perhaps one of the most common types of storage is the overhead rack.
-Garage Master Blog points out that overhead storage solutions are the best choice if you have a cluttered garage floor.
+One of the most common types of storage is the overhead rack.
+Overhead garage storage is the best choice if you have a cluttered garage floor.
 With a car, tool chests, and other items scattered all over the place, an overhead storage rack can be a breath of fresh air.

 The only issue associated with these types of shelves is that they don’t always offer the most storage.
 Since they’re pressed against the ceiling, you don’t want to bump your head.
 They often only have about one to two feet of overhead storage, which may or may not be enough for the supplies that you’re storing.